 More about Me

 Throughout my life herbalism and divination have always been present, if not formally studied and practiced.
 I know the weather around here, the clouds, the smells, and I take it for granted that plants, water, fire, and stones can speak and tell stories.
 My mom always had a small apothecary, and I learned recently that Mom was given Blue Cohosh during my labor, which brought me down and eventually helped push me out.
-The tastes of Echinacea, Osha, Goldenseal, and the ubiquitous Throat Coat tea bring me back to childhood.

-Now I am a practicing herbalist, graduate of Sacred Plant Traditions, long-term mentee of Suzanna Stone and Owlcraft Healing Ways, and owner of The Elderberry, a beloved place that is burgeoning with potential.
+Now I am a practicing herbalist, graduate of Sacred Plant Traditions, long-term mentee of Suzanna Stone and Owlcraft Healing Ways, and owner of The Elderberry, a beloved place that is burgeoning with life.
 I work with clients and plants to facilitate healing connections and constitutional alignment while honoring my clients in their wholeness.
 I teach community classes from medicine making to tarot, facilitate ceremony, and read cards for folks who need extra guidance.

-I am of the land that raised me, and I spend a lot of time in deep reflection and gratitude, pondering what it means to be so connected to this place and its histories.
+I am of the land that raised me, and I spend time in deep reflection and gratitude, pondering what it means to be so connected to this place and its histories.
 In honor of this land, and of being a Virginia resident, I am dedicated to maintaining an underpinning of social justice throughout all facets of my work and do my best to follow an ethical structure of reciprocity, honoring, and gratitude.

 I practice Western Energetic Herbalism which is greatly informed by Indigenous and Black herbalism as well as Ayurvedic and Traditional Chinese Medicine.
-I do not practice traditional forms of herbalism outside of my culture without express permission from those who teach them to me.
+I do not practice traditional forms of herbalism outside of my culture without express permission from those who teach them to me, or outside of common knowledge accessible to all.
 I create all of my own offerings and writings unless noted.
-Thank you for your interest and inquiry.
-I wish you very well.

 Credentials, Experience and Ethos

-I am a graduate of Sacred Plant Traditions’ 3-year clinical herbalism program, long-term mentee of herbalist Suzanna Stone, and owner of The Elderberry, and brick and mortar herbal apothecary and shop.
+I am a graduate of Sacred Plant Traditions’ 3-year clinical herbalism program, a long-term mentee of herbalist Suzanna Stone, and owner of The Elderberry, and brick and mortar herbal apothecary and shop.
 I graduated with honors with a degree in Gender, Sexuality and Women’s studies, a minor in Psychology and focus on women’s health from Virginia Commonwealth University.

 I teach material from medicine making to plant identification to tarot, and have taught and facilitated at Owlcraft Healing Ways, BotanicWise Women’s Herbal Gathering, Mountain Run Jam, The Elderberry, and more.